chgibb/chgibb.github.io/_posts/2021-01-17-one-year-of-hydro-sdk.md

 title: One Year of Hydro-SDK
 ---

 [Hydro-SDK](https://github.com/hydro-sdk/hydro-sdk) has been my passion project for the last (roughly) year.
-While still very pre-alpha in quality, I thought it was about time to collect my thoughts on it's past and future in one place and reflect on the journey.
+While still very pre-alpha in quality, I thought it was about time to collect my thoughts on its past and future in one place and reflect on the journey.

 [Hydro-SDK](https://github.com/hydro-sdk/hydro-sdk) is a project with one large, ambitious goal.
 "Become React Native for Flutter".
 It aims to do that by: